-- 1. The Eastern Naval command Vishakhapatnam is the headquarter. - 2.
-Western Naval command Mumbai is the headquarter - 3.
-Southern Naval Command Kochi is the headquarter.
+- 1. Eastern Naval Command Vishakhapatnam is the headquarters. - 2.
+Western Naval Command Mumbai is the headquarters. - 3.
+Southern Naval Command Kochi is the headquarters.

-The Naval forces are used to support the foreign policy objectives, to build 'bridges of friendship' and strengthen international cooperation.
+The Naval forces are used to support foreign policy objectives, build 'bridges of friendship' and strengthen international cooperation.

-Who is the Chief of Naval Staff (2021)?
-Admiral Karambir Singh is the 24th Chief of Naval Staff.
-He took over Admiral Sunil Lanba who was the 23rd Chief of Naval Staff.
+Who is the Chief of Naval Staff (2023)?
+Admiral R. Hari Kumar PVSM is the 25th Chief of Naval Staff.
+He took over from Admiral Karambir Singh who was the 24th Chief of Naval Staff.